 Add 2001:67c:2960::64 or 2a00:1098:2b::1

-This note is finished.
+This note is complete.
 Next:

 wget --no-check-certificate -qO InstallNET.sh 'https://raw.githubusercontent.com/leitbogioro/Tools/master/Linux_reinstall/InstallNET.sh' && chmod a+x InstallNET.sh